 Freedom Boat Club Announces 300th Location driven by Accelerated Growth Across North America and Internationally

 VENICE, Fla., Dec.
-9, 2021 – Freedom Boat Club, a division of Brunswick Corporation (NYSE: BC) and the world’s largest boat club, today announced its 300th location within the Freedom network.
+10, 2021 (GLOBE NEWSWIRE) -- Freedom Boat Club, a division of Brunswick Corporation (NYSE: BC) and the world’s largest boat club, today announced its 300th location within the Freedom network.
 The newest location represents Freedom’s 18th location in the Boston and Cape Cod market co-owned and operated by franchisees Matt Carrick and Matt O’Connor.
 Additionally, with the acquisition of Fanautic Club earlier this summer, the total number of boat club locations across Brunswick now equates to 324 locations.

 “We are excited to celebrate this milestone and the success of our franchise partners.
 Since Freedom joined the Brunswick family in 2019, we have invested in a foundation for growth,” said Brenna Preisser, Brunswick Corporation President of Business Acceleration.
 “We continue to see significant potential to expand the Freedom platform and deliver exceptional boating experiences throughout the world.”